 I have to be well planned.
 I have to be highly organized.
 I have to be ready…Doing all these activities in my classroom with 30 kids is music to ears when I just get to watch them do all the work.
 The work that I do happens behind the scenes.
 When the bell rings, they do all the work.
 They’re struggling.
 They’re in cognitive mode.
 They’re sharing different ideas.
 They’re trying to figure out their differences.
 It’s all music to my ears.

-Julie Resurreccion, AMMP Teacher at William Jefferson Clinton Middle School
+Julie Resurreccion, AMP Teacher at William Jefferson Clinton Middle School

 Image of Julian Rojas.